Medicinal Plant Lexicon

 Dosage

-Tea infusion: drink a cup of warm passion flower tea 2 to 4 times a day, half an hour before bedtime to help fall asleep.
-Single dose of about 2 grams of the drug is a useful combination with other drugs such as valerian root, hops flowers and lemon balm leaves (sleeping and calming).
+Tea infusion: drink a cup of warm passion flower tea 2 to 4 times a day, half an hour before bedtime, to help fall asleep.
+Single dose of about 2 grams of the drug is useful in combination with other drugs such as valerian root, hops flowers and lemon balm leaves (sleeping and calming teas).

 Preparation of a tea

-Pour 150ml of boiling water over 2 cups finely chopped Passion flower and strain after 5 to 10 min.
+Pour 150 ml of boiling water over 2 g of finely chopped passion flower and strain after 5 to 10 minutes.

 Notes